Learn something new every day More Info... by email

 As with most types of solvents, certain safety precautions should be taken when using these products.
 It is extremely important that the proper type respirators be worn during application of lacquer.
 Prolonged exposure to lacquer, thinners, and other solvents can be detrimental to one's health.
 These types of products are also extremely flammable and extra caution is required to avoid the danger of an explosion or fire.
 They should be used in well-ventilated areas away from open flame and contaminated rags should be disposed of properly.

 When using lacquer thinners, keep in mind that they can also damage your clothing and irritate your skin.
 Before you use them, you may want to consider wearing clothes that you wouldn't mind ruining if you were to spill some on them.
-Wearing a pear of disposable gloves will also protect your hands.
+Wearing a pair of disposable gloves will also protect your hands.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!